core-wg/href/draft-ietf-core-href.md

    | TBD239 | x | x | - |   | Proxy-Scheme-Number | uint   |    0-3 | (none)  |
 {: #tab-proxy-scheme-number title="Proxy-Scheme-Number CoAP Option"}

-The Proxy-Scheme-Number Option carries a CRI Scheme Number represented as a CoAP unsigned integer.
+The Proxy-Scheme-Number Option carries a CRI scheme number represented as a CoAP unsigned integer.
 It is used analogously to Proxy-Scheme as defined in {{Section 5.10.2 of -coap}}.